technophile-04/biconomy-react/README.md

 To disable it, **delete `.github` directory**

 ---
-## Contributing to Scaffold-Eth 2
+## Contributing to biconomy-react

-We welcome contributions to Scaffold-Eth 2!
+We welcome contributions to biconomy-react!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/se-2/blob/master/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-Eth 2.
+Please see [CONTRIBUTING.MD](https://github.com/technophile-04/biconomy-react/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to biconomy-react.